ecc521/crypto/README.md

 - Strong Prime Tester (Not added Yet)
 - RSA Prime Generator (Not added Yet)

+All rsa.js functions return BigInt's if applicable

 #### tucker.js
 *tucker.js is being shut down.
 Do not start using it.*
+If you are currently using tucker.js, please note that it is not receiving some **HUGE** performance improvements going into rsa.js
+(Tucker.random() is receiving a performance improvement of 30-160 times for ranges under 2^32.
+Larger numbers not tested yet.)